10PinesLabs/radar/README.md

 ## Development server

 Run `ng serve` for a dev server.
+Run `ng serve --prod` for a prod server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.